The City on the Edge of Forever: Development of the teleplay

 Justman's initial glee at receiving the script was short-lived.
 He realized quickly that it was unfilmable due to cost, and the characters were not behaving as per the writer's guide.
-One such exchange between Kirk and Spock had the Vulcan character accusing humans of being barbaric, while Kirk saying Spock was ungrateful because humans were more advanced than Vulcans.
+One such exchange between Kirk and Spock had the Vulcan character accusing humans of being barbaric, while Kirk was saying Spock was ungrateful because humans were more advanced than Vulcans.
 Justman thought it was a good script, but could never be re-written and filmed in time for the first season.
 Ellison was asked to revise it once more, with the problems blamed on requests from NBC, and submitted a further version a week later.
 The production team was starting to lose patience, as he was not revising it in accordance to their requests, and he began arguing with Justman over the budget difficulties.
 On August 15 Ellison turned in a second revised draft to Justman, titled "final draft" on the front cover.
 Justman wrote a memo immediately to fellow producer Gene L. Coon, saying that after five months, Ellison had failed to reduce the budget requirements for the episode to something that could be filmed.

 Roddenberry and Justman both spoke to Ellison, seeking further changes, but failed to convince him.
 William Shatner was sent to Ellison's house to try to get the writer to reconcile.
 He claimed he was shouted at and thrown off the property, but Ellison said that Shatner had read the script through while sitting on a couch and had left to tell Roddenberry that he liked it.
 Ellison suggested that Shatner had a personal interest in having the script revised because Leonard Nimoy had more lines than he did in Ellison's version, and had spent the time on the couch counting lines.
 Meanwhile, Steve Carabatsos replaced Black as story editor on the show and was told by Coon to fix the script.
 Carabatsos replaced the new characters with an accident involving McCoy and an overdose of adrenalin and removed the Guardians of Forever, replacing them with a time travel portal.
 Ellison subsequently accused him of "taking a chainsaw" to the script.
 Roddenberry disliked the new version sufficiently that he convinced Ellison to come back and rewrite it again.

 When D.C.
 Fontana rewrote the teleplay, she added McCoy's accidental overdose in the first act.